voxel51/fiftyone/docs/source/integrations/rerun.rst

 `Rerun <https://www.rerun.io>`_ is an open-source visualization and logging tool for robotics, spatial AI, and related domains.

-This integration allows you to easily associate `.rrd` files with your FiftyOne datasets, allowing you to explore and analyze complex sensor streams from robotic or autonomous systems.
+This integration allows you to easily associate and visualize `.rrd` files with the samples in your FiftyOne datasets, allowing you to explore and analyze complex sensor streams from robotic or autonomous systems.

 .. _rerun_setup